fluxusfrequency/blog/2014/setting-up-a-clientside-js-project-with-gulp-and-browserify.md

 alert('I found your car!');
 ```

 Let's put it all together.
-Run `grunt build`, then `open public/index.html`.
+Run `gulp build`, then `open public/index.html`.
 Our default browser opens a beautiful olive green screen with an alert box.
 Profit!

 ## One Task To Rule Them All